sdcnku/micropython/docs/library/machine.RTC.rst

 .. method:: RTC.init(datetime)

-   Initialize the RTC.
+   Initialise the RTC.
 Datetime is a tuple of the form:

       ``(year, month, day[, hour[, minute[, second[, microsecond[, tzinfo]]]]])``

 .. method:: RTC.now()